-Compare the number of CPC with your customer lifetime value to ensure your campaigns are profitable in long term.
+Compare the number of cost-per-conversion with your customer lifetime value to ensure your campaigns are profitable in long term.

-You can also monitor the cost per acquisition, but it’s CPC that reflects the actual profitability of paid campaigns.
+You can also monitor the cost per acquisition, but it’s cost-per-conversion that reflects the actual profitability of paid campaigns.

 How to measure: This KPI should be calculated with a two-month time gap as it takes time for leads to convert.
 Calculate the monthly cost of all resources, time and money spent on paid advertising campaigns.
 Divide it by the number of that month’s leads that have converted to paying clients.

 How to improve: Target paid keywords with little competition (find highly targeted long-tail keywords).
 Improve your landing page experience and provide helpful sales materials/customer support.

 This advertising KPI gives you an overview of the effectiveness of your pay-per-click campaigns.
 If the CTR is low, it means that your ad content isn’t compelling enough for a person to click on it.